Grainger Stadium

-Grainger Stadium is a sports venue located in Kinston, North Carolina.
-It is the home ballpark for the Down East Wood Ducks, which joined the Carolina League starting in the 2017 season, and was placed in the Low-A East for only the 2021 season.
-Grainger was previously home to the Kinston Indians and all the professional Kinston baseball teams since 1949.
+Grainger Stadium is a baseball stadium located in Kinston, North Carolina.
+It is the home ballpark for the Down East Bird Dawgs who competes in the Frontier League (FL), as well as the annual Freedom Classic between Navy and Air Force.
+Grainger was previously home to the Down East Wood Ducks, the Kinston Indians and all the professional Kinston baseball teams since 1949.

 History and naming

 The stadium is located at 400 East Grainger Avenue in Kinston.
 The original structure was built by architect John J. Rowland in 1949 at a cost of US$170,000 inclusive of everything except the land.
 Bonds were issued to raised $150,000 of the necessary money.
 The name Grainger comes from the donor of half of the cost of the land on which it is situated, Jesse Willis Grainger.
 Located on Grainger Avenue, it was initially used by Grainger High School.
 Grainger is a prominent old family name in Greene and Lenoir Counties.

 The stadium is owned by the city and leased by the team.
 A dedicatory plaque identifies the structure as "Municipal Stadium", but it has been called Grainger Stadium since it was built.
 Ownership began referring to it as "Historic Grainger Stadium" due to its age relative to other fields in the Carolina League, as it is the second-oldest stadium in the circuit.
 It remains one of the oldest active ballparks in Minor League Baseball.